 Under SSA’s coach education system coaches can be registered, trained and accredited.
 Registered coaches have signed up to be on SSA’s coaching database, completed the ASC Community Coaching General Principles course online, and have attended at least one of the coach course modules.
-Trained coaches have attended all the coaching course modules for the relevant level, and are in the process of gaining their practical coaching hours.
+Trained coaches have attended all the coaching course modules for the relevant level, and are in the process of gaining their practical coaching hours and completing assessments.
 Accredited coaches have completed all the required assessments and practical coaching hours for their coach level.

 Once accredited, coaches need to complete the updating requirements (add link) every four years to retain their accreditation.

 The Level 0 Dryland Course is designed for coaches, teachers and parents working with athletes at club or interschool level, and focus on dryland preparation for the winter.
 Training techniques covered include ski bounding and roller skiing.
 Participants will come away with a basic technical knowledge of the sport, skill development progressions and 3 easy to follow lesson plans to help engage and prepare athletes for when the snow starts falling.

 The course is normally delivered over four hours by an accredited coach of minimum Level 1 endorsed by the National Coaching Director.
 Typically a minimum of five participants are required for a Level 0 Course to be run.